 Do they have Good References?

-One of the best ways to get a good idea about a builder is to seek out recommendations from their previous clients.
+One of the best ways to get a good idea about a builder is to seek out recommendations from their previous clients via their Google My Business Profile.
 Were they happy with the standard of the work and did the builder act in a professional manner at all times?
 Three good references should be a decent indicator of how good your potential builder is.
+You can always check your builders reviews across the web to find others who have also hired them.